 This can be helpful if the audio or your notes are unclear or you haven’t been able to understand the context.

-TapeACall records phone calls on both iPhone and Android devices.
+TapeACall is an app that records audio and phone calls on both iPhone and Android devices.

 The app has a simple user interface and works during a normal phone call.

 Think of it like a three-way conversation where you have to merge the calls to record the conversation.

 When you’re on a call, simply open the app and press record.

 Once you have finished the interview, the recording of the call is available in the app once the call ends.
 The file can be uploaded and accessed from Dropbox, Google drive etc.